Home » Appetizers » Hawaiian Bread Meatball Sliders

 Notes

-• If using frozen meatballs, you’ll want to heat up and cook before placing into the slider.
+• If using frozen meatballs, you’ll want to heat them up and cook before placing into the slider.

 • After cooking, you can broil it for 2-3 minutes.